Table of Contents

 - Proceed with “Edit Listing” to add Platinum Keywords to your particular product listing.

-Do backend keywords influence Amazon SEO?
+Do backend keywords influence AMZ SEO?

 It’s a way for Amazon users to target keywords they could not add to their product page.
-Moreover, such keywords let merchants compose engaging and clear text for their listings while ensuring that the platform indexes all keywords relevant to the products.
+Moreover, such search terms let merchants compose engaging and clear text for their listings while ensuring that the platform indexes all keywords relevant to the products.
 Thus, backend search terms are critical to enhancing visibility and driving sales.

 Amazon Platinum Keywords: Final Thoughts